Solutions and basic properties of regularized Maxwell theory: Summary

 \section{Summary}

-In this paper we have studied the basic properties and solutions of a particular model of non-linear electrodynamics, which we named the MadMax theory.
+In this paper we have studied the basic properties and solutions of a particular model of non-linear electrodynamics, which we named the RegMax theory.
 Such a theory is characterized by a dimensionfull parameter $\alpha$ and is neither conformal nor it possesses an electromagnetic duality.
-However, while the MadMax Lagrangian \eqref{Tay} seems rather complicated at first sight, it leads to arguably the most straightforward regularization of the electric field of a point charge \eqref{E}.
-Even more importantly, the MadMax theory becomes truly remarkable when the self-gravitating solutions are considered.
-Namely, apart from the radiative spacetimes of the Robinson--Trautmann class \cite{Tahamtan:2020lvq} and the slowly rotating solutions \cite{Kubiznak:2022vft}, the MadMax model provides further important gravitating solutions.
+However, while the RegMax Lagrangian \eqref{Tay} seems rather complicated at first sight, it leads to arguably the most straightforward regularization of the electric field of a point charge \eqref{E}.
+Even more importantly, the RegMax theory becomes truly remarkable when the self-gravitating solutions are considered.
+Namely, apart from the radiative spacetimes of the Robinson--Trautmann class \cite{Tahamtan:2020lvq} and the slowly rotating solutions \cite{Kubiznak:2022vft}, the RegMax model provides further important gravitating solutions.

 Perhaps the biggest discovery regarding the exact solutions in this theory so far is the hereby presented C-metric (although its existence could have been anticipated from the results of \cite{Tahamtan:2020lvq}).
 Similar to other exact spacetimes in this theory, the overall structure of this solution is remarkably Maxwell-like and clearly generalizes the standard charged C-metric of the Einstein--Maxwell theory.
-It is tempting to conjecture that the MadMax theory is the only restricted NLE for which the solution for accelerated AdS black holes can be found in this form.
+It is tempting to conjecture that the RegMax theory is the only restricted NLE for which the solution for accelerated AdS black holes can be found in this form.

 The original Lagrangian \eqref{Tay} is not directly applicable to purely magnetic solutions.
-For this reason, we have `naturally' extended the MadMax theory in Sec.~\ref{sec6} to arrive at \eqref{LMag}, and in particular at \eqref{TayMag}, allowing us to derive the magnetically charged black holes and their slowly rotating cousins.
+For this reason, we have `naturally' extended the RegMax theory in Sec.~\ref{sec6} to arrive at \eqref{LMag}, and in particular at \eqref{TayMag}, allowing us to derive the magnetically charged black holes and their slowly rotating cousins.
 However, contrary to the slowly rotating electric solutions, the electromagnetic field of the latter is no longer entirely governed by the static potential, but rather picks up a $1/\alpha$ correction, departing thus from the `Maxwellness' of the theory.
 It remains to be seen whether another extension, more aligned with the observed `Maxwell spirit' of the electric theory, can be formulated.